-The Board of Directors have passed the business report and financial statements for the year 2021, among which the financial statements have been audited and reviewed by Lin Yung-Chih and Lin Tzu-Yu, who are both certified accountants from the accounting firm of PwC Taiwan, and they have issued an audit report.
-The above mentioned business report and financial statements were reviewed by the Audit Committee and considered that there was no discrepancy.
-The above mentioned reports are presented as required by Securities and Exchange Act 14-4 and Article 219 of the Company Act, for further inspection.
+The Board of Directors have passed the business report, financial statements, and profit distribution proposal for the year 2022, among which the financial statements have been audited and reviewed by Lin Yung-Chih and Lin Tzu-Yu, who are both certified accountants from the accounting firm of PwC Taiwan, and they have issued an audit report.
+The above mentioned business report, financial statements, and profit distribution proposal were reviewed by the Audit Committee and considered that there was no discrepancy.
+The above mentioned reports are presented as required by Securities and Exchange Act and Company Act, for further inspection.

-2022 Regular Shareholders' Meeting
+2023 Regular Shareholders' Meeting